ethan-young/seccyd-wj-subtests/manuscript/README.md

 Our secondary analyses provided insights about measuring socioeconomic variability over repeated measures.
-In line with work by others (e.g., Li et al., 2018), we found a high correlation between mean family income and family income variability scores in the SECCYD.
+In line with work by others (e.g., Li et al., 2018), we found a high correlation between average family income and family income variability scores in the SECCYD.
 Although this does not invalidate variability scores, it raises questions about whether such scores are capturing adversity, especially when families with higher incomes tend to experience greater variance in income.
-We found that percent change scores attenuated the association between average income and income variability.
+We found that percent change and coefficient of variation scores attenuated the association between average family income and family income variability.
 Nonetheless, measures of unpredictability quantifying variability from repeated measures would benefit from further validation and more comparisons with different data reduction techniques.
 Leveraging time-series techniques is one promising direction, especially for assessing concepts such as unpredictability (Frankenhuis et al., 2019; Ugarte & Hastings, 2023; Young et al., 2020).
 However, future researchers should exercise caution when computing such scores and pay special attention to appropriate validation procedures to verify that such scores are, in fact, capturing the intended construct.

 In addition, it is important to acknowledge that past research has operationalized income variability beyond the current work.
-Some examples include the frequency of income shocks (Yeung et al., 2002), the coefficient of variation or the ratio of the standard deviation divided by the income mean across time (Mills & Amick, 2016; Newman, 2006; Nichols & Zimmerman, 2008), and “fixed-effect estimation” which uses the within-person deviation at a specific time point as an indicator of income dynamics (Dearing et al., 2006; Dearing & Taylor, 2007; Zachrisson & Dearing, 2015).
+Some examples include the frequency of income shocks (Yeung et al., 2002), and “fixed-effect estimation” which uses the within-person deviation at a specific time point as an indicator of income dynamics (Dearing et al., 2006; Dearing & Taylor, 2007; Zachrisson & Dearing, 2015).

 More broadly, our null results for unpredictability might be related to the challenges associated with defining and operationalizing it.